 I am one of those sensitive, creative independent types who were told as a child that without an education, I’d end up being a cleaner, and that music and art was a fine hobby but not really a realistic way to make a living.

-This was not out of malice but a belief, particularly by my mother, because she herself had “escaped” (pun intended) a life as a servant for a family on a farm, until she would marry herself and then continue “serving” as a farmer’s wife.
+This was my mother’s belief because she herself had “escaped” (pun intended) a life as a servant for a family on a farm, until she would marry herself and then continue “serving” as a farmer’s wife.

 My mother escaped the history of her own mom by getting an education.